Jersey Theatre

 But we knew that in order to do all the things that were needed to fully restore the Theatre and make it fully functional again, there would need to be a major, full-time construction project.
 And that would mean a lot of money.
 Unfortunately, for years Jersey City wasn’t able to provide the funding it had pledged, and that in turn kept major capital donors away.
 But over the last few years, FOL worked with the City to come up with a scenario that would not only lock in City funding, but also bring State and even Federal support.
 A lynchpin of this plan is the involvement of a commercial operator to present major concerts and similar programming — something that’s always been one of FOL’s goals — and thereby generate enough revenue to support the fully functioning Theatre’s big overhead.

 FOL was part of the process of finding this commercial operator.
-And since the spring, we’ve also been part of the process of making the plans for the massive renovation and restoration that is to come.
+And since the start, we’ve also been part of the process of making the plans for the massive renovation and restoration that is to come.
 In the course of this search and the planning, two things became very clear:

-• Despite being limited by the need for even more upgrades to the Theatre, FOL’s operations were the critical proof planners, City officials and potential commercial operators needed to be convinced that the Loew’s is a viable venue and a critical component in revitalizing Journal Square.
+- Despite being limited by the need for even more upgrades to the Theatre, FOL’s operations were the critical proof planners, City officials and potential commercial operators needed to be convinced that the Loew’s is a viable venue and a critical component in revitalizing Journal Square.

-• Some of the design team working on plans for our Loew’s were part of the restoration of the Loew’s Kings in Brooklyn, and they’ve been astonished at how much better shape our Theatre is in.
+- Some of the design team working on plans for our Loew’s were part of the restoration of the Loew’s Kings in Brooklyn, and they’ve been astonished at how much better shape our Theatre is in.
 And everyone agrees that without what FOL has already done, the further restoration and renovation of the Loew’s wouldn’t be possible.

 It’s no exaggeration to say that the big improvements that are about to start happening are built on what’s already been accomplished.
 Many of you were a huge part of this by volunteering, donating or coming to our shows — and you need to know just how important your contribution was.
 Thank you.